intelligentplant/AppStoreConnect.Adapters/docs/adapter-host-authn-authz.md

 # Authorization

-Authorization can be applied in two ways:
+Authorization can be applied in three ways:

 - At the route level, using standard ASP.NET Core authorization.
 - At the application level, using a custom [FeatureAuthorizationHandler](../src/DataCore.Adapter.AspNetCore.Common/Authorization/FeatureAuthorizationHandler.cs) to authorize access to individual features on adapters.
+- At the adapter level, by examining the `IAdapterCallContext` passed to adapter operations.

 ## Route Authorization